 Why Compliance Isn’t Optional

-If your hospice provides care under Medicare, compliance is not a formality—it is a federal mandate.
-Hospice providers are now under intense scrutiny by CMS, OIG, and OCR.
-Certification failures, audit findings, and improper billing are triggering fines, recoupments, and even Medicare exclusion.
+If your hospice provides care under Medicare, compliance is not optional—it is a federal mandate.
+Providers are now under heightened scrutiny by CMS, the Office of Inspector General (OIG), and the Office for Civil Rights (OCR).

 What’s Happening Now

-We help hospice providers achieve and maintain full Medicare compliance through:
+We help hospice, palliative care, and skilled nursing providers achieve and maintain full Medicare compliance through:

-We offer four levels of support, from initial assessment to executive-level certification defense:
+We provide four levels of support, ranging from baseline assessments to executive-level certification defense.

-We’ll provide a complimentary readiness conversation to determine where your organization stands—and how to fix critical gaps before CMS finds them.
+We offer a complimentary readiness consultation to determine where your organization stands—and how to close critical gaps before CMS or OCR finds them.

 Healthcare Compliance Certification Professionals (HCCP) provides national, non-clinical compliance and certification support services exclusively to hospice providers, including HIPAA compliance, Security Risk Assessments (SRA), Medicare documentation, staff training, and audit preparedness.
 Based in Maryland, HCCP does not provide medical care and operates independently from the Centers for Medicare & Medicaid Services (CMS), the U.S. Department of Health and Human Services (HHS), and all other regulatory agencies.
 Our mission is to help hospice organizations meet and maintain Medicare compliance standards with confidence, clarity, and accountability.